6.1 Centrelink review & appeal process

-This chapter explains the Centrelink review and appeals process, and covers:
+This chapter explains the Centrelink review and appeal process, and covers:

-- steps in the Centrelink review and appeals process,
+- steps in the Centrelink review and appeal process

-Steps in the Centrelink review & appeals process
+Steps in the Centrelink review & appeal process

-The Centrelink review and appeals process consists of internal and external review mechanisms.
-Individuals have the right to seek a review if they are not satisfied with a decision of Centrelink.
+The Centrelink review and appeal process consists of internal and external review mechanisms.
+Individuals (1.1.I.90) have the right to seek a review if they are not satisfied with a decision of Centrelink.

 The levels of review and appeal include: